Pawan Singh: Political career

+Pawan Singh at a political rally.

-Pawan Singh entered politics ahead of the 2024 Indian general election, chosen as the Bharatiya Janata Party (BJP) candidate for the Asansol Lok Sabha constituency in West Bengal.
-His nomination drew mixed reactions.
-Some welcomed his popularity as a Bhojpuri film star, while others criticized the decision, citing his controversial public image.
-Within days of the announcement, Singh withdrew his candidature, stating that decided due to "personal reasons."
+Pawan Singh entered politics ahead of the 2024 Indian general election, where he was chosen as the Bharatiya Janata Party (BJP) candidate for the Asansol Lok Sabha constituency in West Bengal.
+Within days of the announcement, he withdrew his candidacy, citing personal reasons.

-In May 2024, Singh was expelled from the BJP after announcing his candidacy as an independent candidate for the Karakat Lok Sabha constituency in Bihar, opposing the party's official nominee, Upendra Kushwaha.
-The BJP cited his actions as "anti-party activities" and "indiscipline," stating that his decision harmed the party's image.
+In May 2024, he was subsequently expelled from the BJP after announcing his candidacy as an independent candidate for the Karakat Lok Sabha constituency in Bihar, opposing the party's official nominee Upendra Kushwaha.
+The BJP cited his actions as failing to comply with party discipline.

-Singh's campaign in Karakat attracted widespread media coverage due to his star status, large public gatherings, and musical-style rallies.
-His candidature divided public opinion, while his supporters portrayed him as a voice of the youth and Bhojpuri-speaking population, critics questioned his political experience and alleged that his entry would split votes in the region.
+His campaign in Karakat included public rallies with musical performances.
+His candidacy received mixed responses.
+Supporters described him as representing the youth and the Bhojpuri-speaking population, while critics expressed concerns about his lack of political experience and the potential for vote splitting.
+He did not win the election, but commentators noted that the campaign raised his political profile in Bihar.

-Although Singh gained significant attention during the campaign, he did not win the election.
-His performance, however, established him as a recognizable political figure in Bihar, and analysts described his foray into politics as the beginning of a possible long-term political journey.

-On 1 October 2025, Pawan Singh rejoined the BJP under the presence of Union Home Minister Amit Shah, BJP president J P Nadda, BJP Bihar in charge Vinod Tawde and his Karakat opponent Upendra Kushwaha.
+On 1 October 2025, Singh rejoined the BJP in the presence of Union Home Minister Amit Shah, BJP president J. P. Nadda, BJP Bihar in-charge Vinod Tawde and Upendra Kushwaha.

+In June 2026, Singh was nominated by the Bharatiya Janata Party (BJP) as a candidate for the Bihar Legislative Council elections.

 Personal life

-Singh married Neelam Singh in 2014; she died by suicide in March 2015.
+Pawan Singh married Neelam Singh in 2014; she died by suicide in March 2015.

-In 2019, actress Akshara Singh filed a first information report (FIR) against Singh, alleging threats and posting of vulgar content on social media after their breakup.
+In 2019, actress Akshara Singh filed a first information report (FIR) against Pawan Singh.
+According to the complaint, she alleged threats and inappropriate social media posts following their separation.

 In March 2018, he married Jyoti Singh, a resident of Ballia, Uttar Pradesh.
-In October 2021, Jyoti Singh filed for divorce, alleging domestic abuse and marital disputes.
+In October 2021, Jyoti filed for divorce, alleging domestic abuse and marital disputes.
 She also claimed that he forced her to undergo abortions after their marriage.
-The divorce case included disputes over alimony and property settlement, with reports suggesting Jyoti Singh demanded financial compensation and a residence, while Pawan Singh offered a smaller settlement.
+The divorce case included disputes over alimony and property settlement, with reports suggesting Jyoti demanded financial compensation and a residence, while Pawan offered a smaller settlement.

-In September 2025, Singh faced legal issues in Varanasi after a complaint alleged that he had cheated a hotelier of ₹1.57 crore in connection with investments in the 2018 Bhojpuri film Boss.
+In September 2025, Singh faced legal issues in Varanasi after a complaint was filed alleging that he had cheated a hotelier out of ₹15.7 million in connection with investments in the 2018 Bhojpuri film, Boss.
 The court directed the police to register a case under multiple sections of the Indian Penal Code.

+On Pawan Singh's 40th birthday, a video surfaced allegedly showing the Bhojpuri star appearing to be intoxicated and making controversial remarks.
+The video, which quickly went viral, sparked widespread criticism and drew attention from his fans and critics alike.
+He has yet to publicly comment on the incident.